What's the difference between a CPM and a CNM?

 First appointments are typically scheduled around 9 weeks gestation.
 An ultrasound is an option at this appointment.
 We see each client every 3-4 weeks until about 30-32 weeks when we start seeing you every 2 weeks.
-At 36 weeks, we will schedule a home visit or a birth center walkthrough to make sure your home is prepared for the birth and/or you are familiar with the Birth Center facilities, and from there we will schedule weekly office visits until your baby arrives.
+At 36 weeks, we will schedule birth center walkthrough to make sure you are familiar with the Birth Center facilities, and from there we will schedule weekly office visits until your baby arrives.

 We will schedule a visit at the birth center 24-48 hours following your birth to check on both you and your baby.
 Then we will schedule birth center visits for 4-6 days and 10-14 days postpartum for both you and the baby, and 6 weeks postpartum for you.
 More postpartum appointments can be scheduled if needed.

 Can I have a VBAC at home or at the Birth Center?

 Yes, you can have a VBAC with us!
 If it is your first time having a vaginal birth after your most recent previous birth was a cesarean birth, we will require a birth center birth.
-Second and more VBAC births could be attended at home in certain circumstances (discuss it with us).
 We will need to review your surgical records – to verify that you had a low-transverse incision and a double layer closure.
-We follow national guidelines for attending VBAC births.
+We follow national guidelines for VBAC births.